CIBC-Internal/python/Doc/library/os.rst

    :func:`socket.gethostname`  or even
    ``socket.gethostbyaddr(socket.gethostname())``.

-   Availability: recent flavors of Unix.
+   .. availability:: recent flavors of Unix.

    .. versionchanged:: 3.3
       Return type changed from a tuple to a tuple-like object